WH-Zhou/WH-Zhou.github.io/_pages/about.md

   - /about.html
 ---

 Hello, and welcome to my webpage!
 I am Wen-Han Zhou, a final-year Ph.D. student at the Observatoire de la Côte d'Azur in Nice, France.
-My work focues on the dynamics of small bodies.
+I am a theorist working in the dynamics of small bodies.

 ![figure](/images/profile_photop2.JPG){: .align-right width="300px" caption="1"}